You've been accepted and are on the road to becoming a Blugold. There are some things to do before joining your fellow Blugolds on campus.

-3. Submit housing deposit + apply for housing
+STEP 3: Submit housing deposit + apply for housing

-Check out the Housing and Residence Life page, which will provide you with your residence hall options and packing suggestions!
-Priority for housing assignments is based on your housing application submit date--so don't procrastinate!
+Check out the Housing and Residence Life page to learn more about your residence hall options and packing suggestions!
+Priority for housing assignments is based on your housing application submission date.
 Students are guaranteed on-campus living if the application and deposit are submitted by May 1.
-Both steps are needed to secure your spot in the residence halls.
+You will have your housing assignment prior to Orientation in June.

-- Submit your housing application
+- Submit your housing application.

 Questions?
 Contact Housing at email@example.com or call 715-836-3674.

-4. Apply for scholarships
+STEP 4: Apply for scholarships

-5. Apply for financial aid
+STEP 5: Apply for financial aid

 To be considered for financial assistance, complete the Free Application for Federal Student Aid (FAFSA) form found at fafsa.gov.
 You may begin completing the FAFSA on October 1 of your senior year.
 Submit your FAFSA by March 15 to receive a financial aid package prior to May 1 (our enrollment deposit refund date).
 For those who apply for financial aid earlier, we will begin sending out financial aid packages in December or January.
-Questions?
-Contact Blugold Central at email@example.com or 715-836-3000.

-Note: Your financial aid package may not reflect all incoming scholarships.
+NOTE: Your financial aid package may not reflect all incoming scholarships.
 If you haven't applied for scholarships, please refer to the scholarships page to learn more about eligibility, deadlines, and the application process.
 For questions about scholarships, call the Admissions Office at 715-836-5415.